Engelbert107/maternal-health-risk-workflow-with-prefect/README.md

 The most influential feature in the model was **Age**, which had a significant impact on predicting the risk of sickness.

-We also orchestrated the workflow for the best-performing model, K-Nearest Neighbors, using **Prefect**, ensuring a robust and automated pipeline for future predictions and model deployment.
+We have successfully deployed our best-performing K-Nearest Neighbors model using Docker and Flask, while orchestrating the entire workflow with Prefect to ensure an efficient, automated pipeline for future predictions and model updates.